-The work to explore the conditions for establishing an energy community in the Nämdö archipelago continues to take shape.
-During a weekend in November, researchers from Linköping University participated in a focus group session on Nämdö, organised by the Nämdö Heritage Association.
-The aim was to discuss possible pathways toward a future shared energy system in the archipelago together with residents and other stakeholders.
+The work of investigating the conditions for an energy community in the Nämdö archipelago continues to take shape.
+During a weekend in November, researchers from Linköping University participated in a focus group session on Nämdö, organized by LiU and Sweden’s Energy Communities for the Nämdö Local Heritage Association.
+The purpose was, together with residents and other stakeholders, to discuss possible paths forward for a future shared energy system in the archipelago, with the goal of sharing experiences with other similar initiatives.

 The research group from Linköping University – Shashini Rajaguru, Björn Johansson and Theodore Kindong – contributed data, methods and analyses to support the local process.
 The focus groups brought together residents of the archipelago to jointly discuss issues such as energy sharing, flexibility, power peaks and how a so-called virtual grid could function in the Nämdö area.